CrumrineCoder/SignaFire/README.md

 * There's some sort of daily reward or something for starring a number of posts; assumingly it would be an infinite scroll and the goal would to get users to find 10 new people they liked reading the Twitter post of.
 However, because I don't have infinite data and it's outside the scope of this project, I did not implement that
 * The user may be using this on their phone, so the application is responsive.
 * The user won't be needing to trash or star trashed messages, so the buttons are not shown.
+* We won't be updating the app in real time with sockets, so no precautions have to be taken.
+* The user won't want to highlight untrashed text (I may've misinterpreted the instructions, but it seemed like you guys wanted it so they could only highlight nontrashed comments)
+* The app may want to expand to have routing, so I've put the Message viewer into the Home folder, which we can put an index.js file in for later.
+But as it's outside the scope of the project, I've just laid the foundation for the possibility of growth.
+* All messages upon the initial load are not trashed already, and there are no multiple sessions.

 ### Acknowledgments